 The sheriff's office has an Administrative Captain who works on finding, applying for and administering grants.
 He works on the budget, coordinates internal promotions and manages the fleet of vehicles.

-The Sheriff's Department has a support staff of civilian workers who are responsible for keeping the criminal justice records created by investigations and arrests.
+The Sheriff's Office has a support staff of civilian workers who are responsible for keeping the criminal justice records created by investigations and arrests.
 The staff transcribes taped interviews, enters wanted persons into the NCIC system and makes copies of documents for other agencies.
 Personnel handle the Uniform Crime Reports, statistics, and departmental mail.

 A staff member greets and screens visitors, and handles incoming phone calls.
 Another does payroll and budget.